hsaidahmed/hello-world/readme.txt

 hello its me;
-im the nxt world softwar developer;
+im the nxt world software developer;
+hopefully it works now;